retorquere/zotero-plugin/README.md

 The preferences you list will be included in the log; if a preference ends with a period (`.`), all preferences under it will be included

 The private key is password-protected so in principle you can check it into your repo.
-If you don't, and you lose your private key, you will not be able to read logs anymore, but you can of course generate a new keypair, put out a new release of your plugin with that new public key, and you're goog to go again.
+If you don't, and you lose your private key, you will not be able to read logs anymore, but you can of course generate a new keypair, put out a new release of your plugin with that new public key, and you're good to go again.